 4. Farndale, Yorkshire

-If you’re a flower fanatic and find yourself in the North East of England, you’ll probably want to visit the picturesque valley of Farndale, which is nestled in the North York Moors National Park.
+If you’re a flower fanatic and find yourself in the North East of England, you’ll no doubt like to visit the picturesque valley of Farndale, which is nestled in the North York Moors National Park.

 Also known as ‘Daffodil Dale’, this gently undulating corner of lush moorland is home to one of the most impressive shows of flora in the UK.
 From mid-April to mid-May, the banks of the River Dove and the surrounding meadows teem with a thick covering of golden flowers.